Loredana Errore: Early career

 Born in Bucharest, Errore started performing in school plays during the 1990s.
 She also participated in various singing competitions often placing at the top.
 In 2001, she was admitted to the final rounds of the Festival of Naples, winning a scholarship.
 In 2002, Errore took part in the selection of the National Academy of Sanremo Song, finishing in the top sixteen.
 In 2004, she won second place in the singing contest "Sing Me".
 In 2005, she composed and sang the song House of Joy for a Bialetti advertisement.
 Also that year, Errore was selected for the finals of the competition "Young Mia Martini".
 She traveled to Lampedusa, Bologna and London to practice and work with artists such as Mario Biondi, Roy Paci, Antonio Michel and Mughal.
 She has also performed at public venues and street parties.

 Later career

-On 26 September 2009 Errore competed on the talent show Amici di Maria De Filippi.
-While on the show, she caught the attention of Rudy Zerbi, president of Sony Records, who agreed to sign her to his label.
-She accepted, and was allowed to make and publish an EP, Ragazza Occhi Cielo, whose extracted singles are Ragazza Occhi Cielo, L'ho visto prima io and Oggi tocchi a me.
+On 26 September 2009 Errore competed on the talent show Amici di Maria De Filippi; before participating in the program she published the single Lame with the music label DC Records Italy.

+In 2010 she publishes her first EP, Ragazza Occhi Cielo, whose extracted singles are Ragazza Occhi Cielo, L'ho visto prima io and Oggi tocchi a me.
 The EP reached the third position of the Italian Almums Chart and it was certified Platinum.

 On 8 March 2011 her first studio album L'errore was released, it reached number eleven on the Italian Albums Chart.

 On 28 August 2012 her second studio album Pioggia di comete was released, it reached number four on the Italian Albums Chart.

+Personal life

+In 2013 Loredana Errore was involved in a serious car accident that caused her a temporary paralysis.
+She considers herself Roman Catholic.